shushkoart-ship-it/FemGram-iOS/README.md

 > **Your chat.
 Your rules.
 No limits.**

-FemGram is a powerful, feature-packed fork of Telegram for iOS, built on top of the official open-source client.
-It combines all the advanced features of AyuGram with exclusive FemGram tweaks — giving you complete control over your messaging experience.
+FemGram is a powerful, feature-packed Telegram client for iOS, built on top of the official open-source Telegram code.
+It gives you complete control over your messaging experience with advanced privacy tools, customization options, and exclusive features you won't find anywhere else.

 ---